Lignostilbene alphabeta-dioxygenase

-Thus, the two substrates of this enzyme are 1,2-bis(4-hydroxy-3-methoxyphenyl)ethylene and O_{2}, whereas its product is vanillin.
+The two substrates of this enzyme are 3,3'-dimethoxy-trans-stilbene-4,4'-diol and oxygen.
+Its product is two equivalents of vanillin.
+The enzyme from Pseudomonas species cleaves the ethylene bond in a general class of natural lignin derivatives called lignostilbenes.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on single donors with O_{2} as oxidant and incorporation of two atoms of oxygen into the substrate (oxygenases).
 The oxygen incorporated need not be derived from O_{2}.
 The systematic name of this enzyme class is 1,2-bis(4-hydroxy-3-methoxyphenyl)ethylene:oxygen oxidoreductase (alphabeta-bond-cleaving).
 It employs one cofactor, iron.